What is SOAR analysis?

 - Define strategic priorities for the next five years

-- Create a product development roadmap for Asia over the next two years
+- Create a product diversification roadmap for Europe over the next two years

 - Create a professional development plan for the next 12 months